eugeneyp/camino/_camino/day_6_villatuerta.md

 A beautiful and peaceful stretch of walk today, walking alongside green fields and olive tree gardens.
 My body was adapting and getting stronger.

-Since Zubiri, I have been choosing smaller towns to stay, hoping to avoid the crowds, to have a better chance of finding a bed.
-On this particular night, I was able to enjoy the luxury of having a whole private room to myself.
+Since Zubiri, I had been choosing smaller towns to stay, hoping to avoid the crowds to have a better chance of finding a bed.
+This night, I enjoyed the luxury of having a whole private room to myself.

 At dinner, I met my first Canadians on the journey, Lauren and her son Luca.